 At Ellen Wilkinson we see physical education as an important and valuable area within the curriculum.
 Pupils are encouraged to develop and maintain a healthy lifestyle which is reinforced during their weekly lessons.
 We strive to support all pupils in developing their skills in various sports.
 Pupils of all abilities are entered into borough competitions throughout the year, which give them the opportunities to apply the skills and develop a sense of sportsmanship.

 We have been awarded the School Games Gold Mark for the second year running in recognition of the work we do in Physical Education at Ellen Wilkinson Primary School.

 How we teach PE

 A minimum of two hours of physical activity is built into the curriculum each week.
 Pupils experience two types of Physical education per week, usually an indoor and outdoor sport.
 Each unit is designed to support pupils in building on previous skills and widening their experience of a range of different sports.
 Our lessons are delivered by teaching staff and also trained sports coaches which enable the pupils to experience a wide range of different sports.
 In year 4, children attend swimming lessons at Newham Leisure Centre, with an extremely high proportion of the children swimming by the end of the year.
-In addition all children have the opportunity to attend after school clubs which include, Basketball, Multisport, Running, Gymnastics, Football and health and Fitness.
+In addition all children have the opportunity to attend after school clubs which include basketball, multisports, cycling, tennis, running, gymnastics, football and health & fitness.
 Furthermore, children have the opportunity of developing their skills in preferred sports and adding to their daily amount of sporting activities during lunchtime activities set up for them.

 How we know your child is succeeding